alyssapugely/student-roster/README.md

 ## Development

-This program was developed without using third-party libraries.
-It contains a degree.h file to hold degree program enums, student.h and student.cpp files to create and manipulate student objects, roster.h and roster.cpp files to create and manipulate roster objects, and a main.cpp file to demonstrate the program's functionality.
+This program contains a degree.h file to hold degree program enums, student.h and student.cpp files to create and manipulate student objects, roster.h and roster.cpp files to create and manipulate roster objects, and a main.cpp file to demonstrate the program's functionality.